-1. The Scottish Energy Efficiency Programme, the cornerstone of the National Infrastructure Priority for energy efficiency with an overall goal for the vast majority of housing (where technically feasible and appropriate) to reach the Energy Performance Certificate (EPC) band C by 2025, with an iterim milestone of 70% by 2020.
+1. The Scottish Energy Efficiency Programme, the cornerstone of the National Infrastructure Priority for energy efficiency, should have an overall goal for the vast majority of housing (where technically feasible and appropriate) to reach the Energy Performance Certificate (EPC) band C by 2025.

 It is increasingly recognised that existing homes must be expected to deliver more and sooner than other sectors, hence an ambitious target is required.
 Current programmes are not achieving the pace and scale of change required.
 The strategy must include firm targets on numbers of households to be transformed and the energy savings to be delivered.